Vincent9339/DatLeak/README.md

 ### Partial Leakage

-A row is considered to have **partial leakage** if the number of matching cells is greater than 0 but less than the number of valid cells in that row.
+A row $i$ is considered to have **partial leakage** if the number of matching cells is greater than 0 but less than the number of valid cells in that row.
 The condition for partial leakage for row `i` is:

 ```math
 \text{Partial Leakage for Row } i =